 The text of King Lear calls for a Somersetshire dialect when Edgar confronts Oswald.
 The text indicates this with the substitution of z‘s for s‘s and v‘s for f ‘s among others.
 It is best learned from a native speaker or from a dialect CD.

 Questions often arise as to the efficacy of a dialect in the portrayal of the rustic or lower class characters.
-Our preference is for the use of American speech rather than stage Cockney or generic lower-class English speech and so we follow this standard in our Audio Shakespeare Pronunciation Guide.
+Our preference is for the use of American speech rather than stage Cockney or generic lower-class English speech and so we follow this standard in our Audio Shakespeare Pronunciation App.
 A wide variety of American regional dialects is available.
 Their usefulness will depend on the setting and location of the stage action.